Brunia

 Result pages:

 Fluffy, soft seed heads, which resemble tiny bunny tails at the ends of long slender stems.
+These seed heads appear in late spring to early summer and can last well into fall.
+They start off green and gradually turn creamy white as they mature.

 Flowers are born on a spadix at the end of a long, thick, straight stem and surrounded by a distinctively shaped spathe.
 Full-sized callas have a spathe 3-5 inches long and stems 15-36 inches long.
 Mini callas have a spathe 1-2 inches long and stems 8-12 inches long.